Fruitas Holdings

 Fruitas Holdings, Inc. is a food company in the Philippines which maintains several food and beverage kiosk chains including its flagship brand, Fruitas.
-It is publicly listed at the Philippine Stock Exchange.
+It is publicly listed on the Philippine Stock Exchange.

 History

 Fruitas Holdings, Inc. traces its history to the Lush Enterprises Corporation which was incorporated in 2000.
-The company opened the first outlet of its flagship fruit juice and shake brand, Fruitas in 2002.
-Fruitas Holdings itself was incorporated and registered with the Securities and Exchange Commission on February 18, 2015.
-The holding company was established to manage Fruitas and at least 23 other food and beverage kiosk brands.
+The company opened the first outlet of its flagship fruit juice and shake brand, Fruitas Fresh from Babot's Farm at SM City Manila in 2002.
+It was started by businessman Lester Yu who previously made a failed venture in the pearl shake business through Lush Coolers.